 Early detection, monitoring and treatment of aortic disease, including appropriately timed elective surgery, are key to successful outcomes.
 The goal whenever possible is to avoid life-threatening emergencies that too often prove fatal.
 Conditions affecting the aorta are serious, but through expert diagnosis and treatment, lifestyle modifications and ongoing medical care, patients under the care of aortic specialists may continue to enjoy normal, productive lives.
 If at any time you have questions about aortic disease in general or the treatment program at Cedars-Sinai, you are welcome to contact the program's liaison.

 Aortic disease is complex, degenerative, and typically progressive in nature.
 Other heart conditions may also be present, calling for a comprehensive approach to each patient.
-Under the leadership of Dr. Eduardo Marban, Director of the Cedars-Sinai Heart Institute, and Dr. Prediman Shah, Director of the Division of Cardiology, Cedars-Sinai Heart Institute is comprised of expertise spanning all aspects of the medical and surgical treatment of cardiac and aortic disease.
+Under the leadership of Eduardo Marban, MD, Director of the Cedars-Sinai Heart Institute, and Tim Henry, MD, Director of the Division of Cardiology, Cedars-Sinai Heart Institute is comprised of expertise spanning all aspects of the medical and surgical treatment of cardiac and aortic disease.
 The Thoracic Aortic Surgery Program, an area of specialization within Cardiothoracic Surgery, draws from expertise throughout the Heart Institute in providing world-class care for those with aortic disease.
 Please click on the Our Expert Team link in the side menu to become acquainted with the entire Cedars-Sinai Heart Institute team.

 To comprehensively evaluate our patients, we work in partnership with other specialty areas at Cedars-Sinai Medical Center, including the Department of Neurosurgery.
 Because many of the risk factors for aortic and cerebral aneurysms are the same, patients with those risk factors undergo careful evaluations for the brain, as well as the entire aorta.
 Dr. Wouter Schievink, Director of Neurovascular Surgery, and the Department of Neurosurgery's neuroradiologists provide world-class diagnosis and treatment services for aneurysms and dissections in cerebral vessels.